 Education loans postpone, but do not eliminate, student payments.
 However, because most federal loans do reduce the overall cost of education for students — although by much less than the face value of the loans — they qualify as a form of student aid.
-The government pays the interest on subsidized Stafford Loans and Perkins Loans while the student is in school.
-Other federal loans also carry interest rates that are controlled by legislation.
-In contrast, nonfederal education loans from banks, other private lending institutions, and (on a smaller scale) states and postsecondary institutions, are generally not subsidized at all.
+The government pays the interest on Direct Subsidized Loans and Perkins Loans while the student is in school.
+Other federal loans also carry interest rates that are controlled by legislation and most include protections for repayment difficulties.
+In contrast, nonfederal education loans from banks, other private lending institutions, and (on a smaller scale) states and postsecondary institutions are generally not subsidized at all.
 Their value is in providing liquidity for students who have no other means of accessing funds.
 We report on nonfederal student loans because of their importance, but since they do not carry subsidies, we do not include them in our measures of student aid.

-A small amount of student aid comes from the Federal Work-Study (FWS) Program, under which the federal government provides funds to institutions to subsidize the wages they pay to some student workers with documented financial need.
-Although these funds are packaged along with grants and loans to help students pay their bills, from the students’ perspective, they are wages received for services performed.
-In Trends 2012, we include only the federal share of FWS earnings in our measure of student aid.
+A small amount of student aid comes from the Federal Work-Study Program, under which the federal government provides funds to institutions to subsidize wages for some student workers with documented financial need.
+Although these funds are packaged along with grants and loans to help students pay their bills, from the students’ perspective they are wages received for services performed.
+We include only the federal share of FWS earnings in our measure of student aid.

-As Figures 4A and 4B reveal, the composition of aid received by graduate students is quite different from that of the aid on which undergraduates rely.
-Grants constituted 51% of the aid received by undergraduates in 2011-12, but only 29% of the aid received by graduate students.
-Federal loans made up 68% of graduate student aid, compared to 40% of undergraduate aid.
+As Figures 4A and 4B reveal, graduate students rely more heavily than undergraduates on loans.
+Grants constituted 52% of the funding for undergraduates in 2012-13, but made up only 30% of the student aid and nonfederal loans received by graduate students.
 The teaching and research assistantships from which many graduate students benefit are a form of compensation and are not included here.

-Like other need-based aid programs, Pell Grant eligibility is based on the information provided by students and parents on the Free Application for Federal Student Aid (FAFSA) and the Federal Methodology (FM) formula.
+Like other need-based aid programs, the Pell Grant program bases eligibility on the information provided by students and parents on the Free Application for Federal Student Aid (FAFSA) and the Federal Methodology (FM) formula.
 Eligibility for Pell Grants does not differ depending on the charges at the school attended.
-In contrast, subsidized Stafford Loan eligibility is based on both the student’s financial circumstances and the cost of attendance at her institution.
-Campus-based federal funds, including FWS, Federal Supplemental Educational Opportunity Grants (FSEOG), and Perkins Loans are also need-based.
+In contrast, Direct Subsidized Loan eligibility, limited to undergraduates, is based on both the student’s financial circumstances and cost of attendance.
+Campus-based federal funds, including FWS, Federal Supplemental Educational Opportunity Grants (FSEOG), and Perkins Loans, are also need-based.
 However, these funds are distributed to institutions based on a complex formula, and the institutions allocate them to students with financial need.

-Unsubsidized Stafford Loans are available to students regardless of their financial circumstances and PLUS Loans require only the absence of adverse credit.
+Direct Unsubsidized Loans are available to students regardless of their financial circumstances and PLUS Loans require only the absence of adverse credit.
 Figures 8A and 8B illustrate the distribution of these various forms of aid to students at different types of institutions.
-Aid to veterans and military personnel now constitutes 27% of all federal grants awarded to students and federal tax credits and deductions provide almost 40% as much assistance as all forms of federal grants.
+Aid to veterans and military personnel now constitutes 28% of all federal grants awarded to students, and federal tax credits and deductions provide about 43% as much assistance as all forms of federal grants.

-In addition to total and per-student amounts of grant aid, Trends in Student Aid reports on the distribution of grant aid among students.
-Some students' parents are able to provide them with the financial resources necessary to pay tuition and fees, as well as other costs associated with going to college, without serious difficulty.
-For many others, postsecondary education would be out of the question without generous subsidies from government, their colleges and universities, or other sources.
-As college prices and the other expenses associated with college attendance continue to rise more rapidly than income, more students and potential students fall into the second category.
+In addition to total and per student amounts of grant aid, Trends in Student Aid reports on the distribution of grant aid among students.
+Some parents are able to provide their children with the financial resources necessary to pay tuition and fees, as well as other costs associated with going to college, without serious difficulty.
+For many others, postsecondary education would be out of the question without generous subsidies from the government, their colleges and universities, or other sources.
+As college prices and the other expenses associated with college attendance continue to rise more rapidly than incomes, more students and potential students fall into the second category.

 Federal grants are targeted at low- and moderate-income students, but both states and institutions frequently consider factors other than, or in addition to, financial circumstances when allocating their aid.
 Figures 17A and 17B show changes over time and variation across states in the distribution of need-based and non-need-based grant aid.
-The trend toward allocating state grants without regard to financial circumstances has leveled off, and 14 states consider ability to pay in the allocation of all of their grant funds.
-Figures 19A and 19B put a similar focus on institutional grants.
+Despite a long-term trend in many states toward state grants based on academic qualifications alone, the percentage of state grant aid distributed at least in part based on financial circumstances increased from 71% in 2010-11 to 74% in 2011-12, and 22 states considered ability to pay in the allocation of at least 95% of their grant funds.

-Total education borrowing declined from $118.5 billion (in 2011 dollars) in 2010-11 to $113.4 billion in 2011-12—the first such decline in at least 20 years.
-But this leaves the total almost 25% higher than it was five years earlier.
-Interpreting the growth in total education loan volume is difficult because it is a reflection of both increases in enrollment and declines in the availability of other appealing sources of borrowing, such as home equity loans.
+Total education borrowing declined from $120.1 billion (in 2012 dollars) in 2010-11 to $110.3 billion in 2012-13.
+But the total borrowed is 69% higher than it was a decade earlier.
+Interpreting the growth in total education loan volume is difficult because it is partially a reflection of both increases in enrollment and declines in the availability of other appealing sources of borrowing, such as home equity loans.
 The real concern about student loans is the amount of debt that individual students accumulate.
-Student loans make it possible for many students who could not otherwise pay for college to gain the postsecondary experience they need to improve their life prospects.
+Student loans make it possible for many students who could not otherwise pay for college to acquire the postsecondary experience they need to improve their life prospects.
 Just as most small business start-ups would be impossible to launch without loans that can be repaid out of future earnings, many students would be unable to invest in themselves without debt financing.
 Although postsecondary education has a higher success rate in terms of future earnings than small businesses, excessive debt and barriers to managing that debt create major difficulties for many students.

 The Consumer Price Index